pontem-network/sp-docs/getting_started/cli.md

 ### Script

 {% hint style="info" %}
-🧙‍♂️ Compile a script using dove with arguments using `ct` command, use file with `.mvt` extension.
+🧙‍♂️ Compile a script using dove with arguments using `tx` command, use file with `.mvt` extension.
 {% endhint %}

 To deploy compiled script transaction run following command: